yelon-L/chrome-ext-devtools-mcp/README.md

 /mcp add
 ```

-Configure the following fields and press `CTR-S` to save the configuration:
+Configure the following fields and press `CTRL+S` to save the configuration:

 - **Server name:** `chrome-devtools`
 - **Server Type:** `[1] Local`